timothyjj/newyorktrailheads/_posts/2023-12-27-Capital-Region-First-Day-Hikes-2024.md

 <h3>Saratoga Spa State Park</h3>

 <p>Starting from the Creekside Classroom on the Geyser Loop at 10 AM, join a guided hike through the park (or snowshoe if we miraculously get snow by then, but the forecast doesn't look promising!).
-Registration is required; <a href="https://friendsofmoreaulake.org/2023/12/18/first-day-hike-2024/" target="_blank">visit the park website for more info or email Allison.Schweizer@parks.ny.gov.
+Registration is required; <a href="https://friendsofmoreaulake.org/2023/12/18/first-day-hike-2024/" target="_blank">visit the park website for more info</a> or email Allison.Schweizer@parks.ny.gov.

 <h2>Albany County</h2>